|Happy? You should be.|

 Keith Bogans has an uncanny knack for being in the right place at the right time.
 He has become throughout his NBA career the archetypal three-and-D wing role player, the kind of piece you want around star point guards or big men (or both), who'll defend opposing stars for a few pesky minutes a night and not risk anything more offensively than taking some open threes.
 Yet despite not being significantly above average at either, and in no way any more of a stand-out talent in relation to the dozens of other suitable candidates for the role, Bogans's medicority is nonetheless a sure thing, a known commodity, a risk-free contributor who'll neither say nor do nothing confrontational.
 Teams like that, and, because of this, he has time and again landed starting roles, often on competitive teams.
 In a talent vacuum, he's not worth this opportunity or luxury, yet by continuing to land these gigs, Bogans is doing something right.

 Normally, of course, this role doesn't earn very much.
-Keith has mostly been a rookie salary player throughout his career, only rarely exceeding it, and this reflect his minimal contributions.
+Keith has mostly been a minimum salary player throughout his career, only rarely exceeding it, and this reflect his minimal contributions.
 None of this is meant pejoratively - Bogans plays a role, plays it fairly well, and yet the role is small and replacable, so so is its salary.

 This, however, is all change in light of Keith's new contract.